NLnetLabs/domain/CONTRIBUTING.md

 #### Module structure

-Code within a module is grouped by “primary,” i.e., functions or type.
+Code within a module is grouped by “primary,” i.e., function or type.
 Impl blocks are kept with the type they belong to.
-Private functions are kept either with the public function they serve or, if they are used by multiple functions or in impl blocks, go into a “Helper functions” primary of their own.
+Private functions are kept either with the public function they serve or, if they are used by multiple functions or by methods in impl blocks, go into a “Helper functions” primary of their own.

-Items are separated by a comment consisting of two slashes, 11 hyphens, a space, the name of the type, function or other primary, another space, and as many hyphens as necessary to fill the line up to 78 characters.
+Primaries are separated by a comment consisting of two slashes, 11 hyphens, a space, the name of the type, function or other primary, another space, and as many hyphens as necessary to fill the line up to 78 characters.
 For
 instance: